 Web scraping is the act of extracting or “scraping” data from a web page.
 The general process is as follows.
 First the targeted web page is “fetched” or downloaded.
 Next we the data is retrieved and parsed through into a suitable format.
 Finally we get to navigate through the parsed data, selecting the data we want.

-The above process is meant to be completely automated, by creating “Web Crawlers” why go on the web and download the data for you.
+The above process is meant to be completely automated, by creating “Web Crawlers” or “Spiders” which go surf the web, extract and download the required data for you.

 You see, Selenium isn’t actually a Web Scraping library.
 Can it do Web Scraping-like tasks?
 Well yes, it can.
 Selenium is actually a Web Automation Library, used to automate tasks that one may do on the web.

 Similar to how a library like PyAutoGUI (desktop automation library) is used to control the mouse, keyboard, clipboard etc on the desktop, Selenium controls everything within a web browser.
 It basically emulates the human, by opening the browser, moving the mouse, clicking on button etc.

 Due to these Web automation abilities, we can perform web scraping-like tasks using Selenium.
 For instance, clicking on a download link, or downloading an image.

 Selenium also has some handy CSS and HTML detection abilities, being able to locate elements in a screen location with just it’s name, or tag, or class or any other defining attribute.

 You can also pair up Selenium with other libraries, in order to increase your functionality.
 From my observation, most web related libraries are pretty compatible with each other, allowing them to work together to achieve the end result.
 You could even pair up Scrapy and Selenium.

 Scrapy is a complete framework in Python, designed to extract, process and store data.
 The Scrapy framework provides you with a lot of built in functionality and code, allowing you to execute complicated tasks without having to write large amounts of code.